DRAIVE/yolov5/readme.md

     C --> |parameters| E[<font color=black>Experiment & Performance Tracking]
     B:::covered --> |parameters|E[<font color=black>Experiment & Performance Tracking]
     D --> F(<font color=black>Model)
-    E --> G(<font color=black>Model Description)
+    E:::covered --> G(<font color=black>Model Description)

     classDef covered fill:#04db48, stroke:#000000;
     classDef default fill:#cfcfcf, stroke:#000000;

 ```
-# ai-pipeline-dvc-poc
+# ai-pipeline-mlflow-poc

 ## Context

-This is a proof of concept created to verify the DVC tool's functionality to handle the training and validation of the machine learning models.
+This is a proof of concept created to verify the MLFLow tool's functionality to handle the experiment tracking and comparison.
 The YOLOv5 object detection model is used here.
 Another DVC repo which was parallelly created to handle DVC for dataset management is used for accessing(S3) the versioned dataset for training.
 Both the YOLOv5 and DVC-dataset repos are added as submodules.
+The training and validation stages are handled using a DVC pipeline and mlflow handles the experiment tracking.

 ## Usage